 | Advice And Support Officer 2

-The successful candidate will be required to work 37.5 hours per week, working across a Monday - Sunday rota, including working one weekend in four.
-The main shift patterns include day shifts from 9am - 5pm; mid shifts from 11am - 7pm and late shifts from 1pm - 9pm.
+The successful candidate will be required to work 37.5 hours per week, working across a Monday - Sunday rota, with some weekend work expected.
+The main shift patterns may include day shifts from 9am - 5pm; mid shifts from 11am - 7pm and late shifts from 1pm - 9pm.

-The duration of the post will be for 2-3 months.
-The pay rate for this role is £10.75 per hour, totalling £12.28 inclusive of holiday pay.
+This vacancy is ongoing and the placement may have the opportunity to become permanent.
+The pay rate for this role is £10.75 per hour, totalling £12.31 inclusive of holiday pay.

-In this position, you will be responsible for holding a caseload of 6 to 8 young people, and will work with them to improve their life skills, self-management, self-confidence and wellbeing.
+In this position, you will be responsible for holding a caseload of young people and will work with them to improve their life skills, self-management, self-confidence and wellbeing.
 You will work to provide person-centred support, and be responsible for working with the young people you will be supporting to develop and maintain support plans.
 You will also provide advice on tenancy sustainment and support the young people in benefit applications, and therefore are required to have knowledge of welfare benefits.

 To apply for this role, you must have the following skills and experience:

 - Proven background in motivating and inspiring others to reach their goals in life and developing high quality, person centred support plans

 - A good understanding of the needs and challenges faced by young and homeless people